-Total artificial recharge (both Whitewater River and Mission Creek Subbasins) for 2013 was 28,998 AF (including CVWD's DMB Pacific and MWD QSA purchases, not including CPV Sentinel deliveries).
-Of that amount, 2,379 AF of the artificial recharge delivered in 2013 was delivered to the Mission Creek Subbasin (see Exhibit 9).
+Total artificial recharge (both Whitewater River and Mission Creek Subbasins) for 2014 was 7,858 AF (including CVWD's DMB Pacific and MWD Quantitative Settlement Agreement purchases).
+Of that amount, 4,325 AF was delivered to the Mission Creek Subbasin in 2014 (see Exhibit 9).